 This myth is an outright lie.
 It might have been a worry back in the day, but there is no proof that says IVF causes birth defects or abnormalities.

-Children born naturally to parents without fertility problems have a 3% to 5% risk of birth defects, and there are no studies to show that children born through IVF have any higher risk rates.
+Children born naturally to parents without fertility problems have a three to five percent risk of birth defects, and there are no studies to show that children born through IVF have any higher risk rates.
 In a research study conducted by April Dawson and Dr. Jennita Reefhuis, they found that the number of birth defects was actually higher in children born naturally than in those using other techniques and reproductive technology.
 The natural birth group had 45 documented defects while the artificially birthed group only found 25.

 To ensure your embryos are free of any defects, do specific testing before they are implanted.
 PGD screening ensures the healthiest embryo is used.